mohamedismail53/Leetcode-Study-Plans/README.md

 # 🧑‍💻 Leetcode-Study-Plans
-> This Repository will contain My Solutions of (Leetcode Study Plans): Programming Skills, Data Structure, Algorithm, Graph Theory, Dynamic Programming, Binary Search, Leetcode 75, and SQL which is a 13 weeks long program that contains 104 programing challenges from top companies & mock tests to assess yourself.
+> This Repository will contain My Solutions of (Leetcode Study Plans): Programming Skills, Data Structure, Algorithm, Graph Theory, Dynamic Programming, Binary Search, Leetcode 75, and SQL which is a 456 days long program that contains 1048 programing challenges from top companies.
 This is your one-stop solution for everything you need to polish your skills and ace your interview.
 Solutions will be implemented in C++.

 - [Programming Skills](https://github.com/mohamedismail53/Leetcode-Study-Plans#programming-skills)
 - [Data Structure]()